PUBLIC SERVICE INTERNSHIP PROGRAM

 The intern experience helps introduce students to the opportunities and experiences available through industry and local governments in Tennessee, and introduces employers to outstanding students interested in critical careers.
 Many programs often require an internship experience, and the IPS Internship Program has helped students meet this requirement.

-Interns through IPS are not limited to students at the University of Tennessee and typically are selected from colleges and universities in Tennessee to work in operations, research and policy support.
+Interns through IPS are not limited to students at the University of Tennessee and typically are selected from colleges and universities to work in operations, research and policy support with a focus on projects.
 IPS provides consulting, training and research for industry, law enforcement, government leadership and local governments across the state.
-Students are accepted from different cities and campuses from a wide variety of disciplines, and are assigned to offices near their home or campus for special projects and research.
-Internships are flexible but generally scheduled around a 20-hour workweek, with a stipend of $10-$12 per hour, paid bi-weekly.
-The only benefits are a great experience.

-Internships are available with IPS in two different areas of interest including local government and industrial and economic development.
+Internships are available with IPS in two different areas of interest, including local government and industrial economic development.
 Each area has specific opportunities and expectations for successful student interns.

 Public Service Internships